MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Russia/how-to-account-for-the-cost-to-dispose-a-fixed-asset.md

 ms.author: soalex
 ---

-# How to: Account for the Cost to Dispose a Fixed Asset
+# Account for the Cost to Dispose a Fixed Asset

 The maintenance on disposal feature enables you to account for the amount spent to dispose a fixed asset (FA) as an expense.
 You can post operations related to spending for the disposal of a fixed asset so that they will be reflected in the FA Write-Off Act forms.